Skip to Content

 How do our mighty little shops manage to survive it all?

 On April 29, Gazetteer SF business reporter Cydney Hayes will explore the forces shaping our city's small business market with some of its most prominent players.
-She will be joined by Katy Tang, director of small business for the City of San Francisco; Christin Evans, owner of Booksmith and Alembic; and Lex Sloan, executive director of the Roxie Theater.
+She will be joined by Katy Tang, director of the San Francisco Office of Small Business; Christin Evans, owner of Booksmith and Alembic; and Lex Sloan, executive director of the Roxie Theater.

 How do business owners handle landlords who'd rather develop luxury condos?
 What new retail trends are helping stores stay afloat?
 How are small businesses faring under the Lurie adminstration, which claims to be both pro-small business and pro-development?
 Join us as we discuss all this and more at Chat Room: Money.